-- Using Visibility, Adding additional members of staff in on a specific concern: essentially Hsms, Matrons and members of the Pastoral Support Team (Head of Personalised Learning / School Nurse/ counselling staff). - Using Students, adding any other students who are relevant to the concern (as Bully, Victim, Bystander, Subject, Perpetrator) - Setting Actions for individual members of staff again Hsms, Matron, members of the Pastoral Support Team, a specific teacher (e.g. tutor).
+- Using Visibility, Adding additional members of staff in on a specific concern: essentially Form Tutors, Heads of Year, House Parents, and members of the Pastoral Support Team (Head of Learning Enhancement / School Nurse/ counselling staff). - Using Students, adding any other students who are relevant to the concern (as Bully, Victim, Bystander, Subject, Perpetrator) - Setting Actions for individual members of staff again Form Tutors, Heads of Year, specific teachers, House Parents, and members of the Pastoral Support Team (Head of Learning Enhancement / School Nurse/ counselling staff).
 These will be specific tasks in follow up to the raised concern. - Uploading relevant documents uploading saved Word (need to be saved as doc.exe files), pdf or e-mail files

 🗇 Back to Search  🚳

-🗢 Back to Concerns  資 Details  🔐 Students  🏹 Actions  🙆 Visibility 📄 Documents
+🗢 Back to Concerns  😇 Details  🔐 Students  🌏 Actions  🙆 Visibility 📄 Docume ents

 🔓 Add Student

-Responding to an Action / Creating a new Action:
+Responding to an Action/Creating a new Action:

-1. Entering the Outcome to an Action that has been created
+1. Entering the Outcome to an action that has been created